naishe/humbledoor/README.md

 ![Alibaba and the fourty thieves](http://i.imgur.com/1tpIohz.jpg)

 ###Customizing the Project
-You can customized all the variables of the project by tweaking the `conf.ini` file.
+You can customize all the variables of the project by tweaking the `conf.ini` file.

-Every time, the Twitter user whose credential is used in this project receives a direct message, the program does one of the three things:
+Everytime the Twitter user whose credential is used in this project receives a direct message, the program does one of the three things:

 1. If message incoming message **exactly the same** as the "keyword"[1], "a pin"[2] is sent HIGH/ON signal for "some time"[3].
 A "welcome message"[4] is send to the sender.
 2. If the incoming message matches "a regular expression"[5], the sender is replied with "a tease reply"[6], which is usually a sarcastic comment.